 Co-ops in NYC have notoriously strict financial requirements which include a large percentage down as well as a required minimum debt-to-income ratio and post-closing liquidity requirement for applicants.
-Although the financial requirements for co-ops in NYC vary by building, a conservative estimate for a NYC co-op’s financial requirements is as follows: 20% down, 25% debt-to-income ratio and at least two years of post-closing liquidity.
+The most conservative co-ops require between 20% to 50% down, a debt-to-income ratio of 25% to 30% and two or more years of post-closing liquidity.

 We explain each of these requirements in greater detail below, however the key thing to understand as a potential NYC co-op buyer is that co-ops typically have financial requirements which are much stricter than those of lenders.
 This means that the simple fact you have a pre-approval letter from a major bank does not guarantee that a co-op will accept you into the community.

 The most common down payment requirement for a co-op in NYC is 20%.
-Because each co-op is a private corporation, they can set their own rules regarding down payments and other financial requirements.
+Because each co-op is a private corporation, buildings can set their own rules regarding down payments and other financial requirements.

-Although down payment requirement varies by building, the reality is that you will virtually never come across a co-op which permits anything less than 20% down.
+Although down payment requirements vary by building, the chances of finding a co-op that is okay with less than 20% down are incredibly low.
 Other common down payment requirements in NYC for co-ops are 25%, 35% and 50%.